 Woodland Grange, Leamington Spa

-So what can we expect from this year's Conference?
+So, what happened at this year's Conference?

-Lightening presentations and Q&A sessions involving leading experts:
+Lightning presentations and Q&A sessions involving leading experts:

 - Professor Esther Rodriguez-Villegas, Professor in Electronics (Imperial College London)

-- Dr Craig Newman, Clinical Psychologist and NIA Fellow (Plymouth University)
+- Dr. Craig Newman, Clinical Psychologist and NIA Fellow (Plymouth University)

 - Professor Henry Smithson, Professor of General Practice (University College Cork)

 - Professor Mike Kerr, Professor of Learning Disability and Honourary Neuropsychiatrist (Cardiff University)

 PLUS, an update on charity achievements and where we’re headed next, by Jane Hanna, SUDEP Action Chief Executive.